 As one of Canada’s most unique and acclaimed international music exports of the past 30 years, Barenaked Ladies (BNL) carved out a legacy with their irreverent sense of humour and blend of pop, folk, alt-rock, and even rap.
 Milestones: Barenaked Ladies, captures BNL’s career trajectory—from their first concert as teenagers at Toronto City Hall, to making history as the best-selling independent artists in Canadian history, and finally to their international breakthrough in the U.S. Runs until February 2019.

 Showcase: 2017 Inductees honours the two 2017 Canadian Country Music Hall of Fame inductees—Paul Brandt and Harvey Gold—and four 2017 Canadian Songwriters Hall of Fame inductees—Bruce Cockburn, Beau Dommage, Stéphane Venne and Neil Young.
 The exhibition displays personal items and instruments from this year’s members, including one of Young’s practice guitars—a vintage 1970s Epiphone acoustic.
 Other treasures include Cockburn’s song books of lyrics, along with his 6-string Manzer acoustic guitar.
-Runs until the fall of 2018.
+Runs until September 3, 2018.

 Festival Alberta adds a new take on Alberta’s festival story, sharing behind-the-scene conversations with musicians, organizers, audiences and the volunteer crews who keep everything running at events throughout the province.
-FREE and accessible to the public, the exhibition will run in Studio Bell’s Drop-in Zone from October 19, 2017 until August 2018.
+FREE and accessible to the public, the exhibition will run in Studio Bell’s Drop-in Zone from October 19, 2017 until September 2018.
 To learn more about ATB Storytellers, click here.
-Runs until late August 2018.
+Runs until September 30, 2018.

 On this floor we celebrate recognized Canadian musicians who have left their mark on this country and beyond.
 And if there’s a special musician that you’d like to bring into the fold, we’ve got room for that, too!